pakobi/perceptron_testing/README.md

 ### Project Description
 The aim of this project is to train and test linear neural multiperceptron network class basing on MNIST database of handwritten digits.
-As neural network core engine scikit-learn library is used.
+As a neural network core engine scikit-learn library has been used.
 It has a very flexible "MLPClassifier" class which allows for a number of parameters to be set as the following ones:
 ```
 MLPClassifier(